Barry Humphries: Personal life

 Humphries was married four times.
 His first marriage, to Brenda Wright, took place when he was 21 and lasted less than two years.
 He had two daughters, Tessa and Emily, and two sons, Oscar and Rupert, from his second and third marriages to Rosalind Tong and Diane Millstead respectively.
 His elder son, Oscar, was editor of the art magazine Apollo and a contributing editor at The Spectator.
 He is now an art curator.
-His fourth wife (from 1990 until his death in 2023), Elizabeth Spender, previously an actor, is the daughter of British poet Sir Stephen Spender and the concert pianist Natasha Spender.
+His fourth wife (from 1990 until his death in 2023), Elizabeth Spender, previously an actress, is the daughter of British poet Sir Stephen Spender and the concert pianist Natasha Spender.
 They lived in a terraced townhouse in South Hampstead, his home for forty years.

 In the 1960s, Humphries was dependent on alcohol, and in a 2004 interview with Andrew Barrow, described himself as having been "a dissolute, guilt-ridden, self-pitying boozer".
 His alcoholism reached a crisis point during a visit home to Australia in the early 1970s.
 His parents finally had him admitted to a private hospital to 'dry out', when, after a particularly heavy binge, he was found battered and unconscious in a gutter.
 After that incident, he abstained from alcohol completely and occasionally attended Alcoholics Anonymous (AA) meetings.
-He was one of the many friends who tried in vain to help Peter Cook, who himself eventually died from alcohol-related illnesses.
+He later said, "I realised there was no future in it for me.
+I had done everything I could with alcohol except die.
+And after that, things took off in a wonderful way.
+It was like I'd been driving in a car with the handbrake on for years."
+Humphries was one of many friends who tried in vain to help Peter Cook, who eventually died from alcohol-related illnesses.

 Humphries was a friend of the English poet John Betjeman until Betjeman's death in 1984.
 Their friendship began in 1960, after Betjeman, while visiting Australia, heard some of Humphries's early recordings and wrote very favourably of them in an Australian newspaper.
 Their friendship was, in part, based on numerous shared interests, including Victorian architecture, Cornwall and the music hall.

 Humphries appeared in the 2013 documentary Chalky about his longtime friend and colleague Michael White, who produced many of Humphries' first Dame Edna shows in the UK.

 Other notable friends of Humphries included the painter Arthur Boyd, the author and former politician Jeffrey Archer, whom Humphries visited during Archer's stay in prison, and the comedian Spike Milligan.